Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Preliminaries

-In general, and as we will see in Section~\ref{sec:st-f-e}, the equality in (\ref{eq:def1}) can be too strong a requirement.
+However, in general, and as we will see in \Cref{sec:st-f-e}, the equality in (\ref{eq:def1}) can be too strong a requirement.
 Therefore, in the next section we propose two relaxations to the strong requirement of stability.